-If you are visiting Paris in November for the first time, you may want to tick some Paris top tourist attractions off your bucket list.
-The itineraries below are thought for people visiting Paris for the first time and they are planned around the main attractions and the most interesting neighborhoods in Paris:
+If you plan on visiting Paris in November for the first time, you may want to tick some of Paris’s top tourist attractions off your bucket list.
+The itineraries below are thought for people visiting Paris for the first time, and they are planned around the main attractions and the most interesting neighborhoods in Paris:

 - 1 day in Paris itinerary

 - 3 days in Paris itinerary

 - 4 days in Paris itinerary

 Apart from all these places and other beautiful sights that you will find in our Paris Travel Blog, you may want to add some seasonal activities for your Paris in November trip.
 These are some cool things to do when you visit Paris in November 2021:

 In France, on 1st November (La Toussaint) we honor the dead.
 This is a Catholic tradition, and also a national holiday in France, and people like to go to the cemeteries to visit the graves of their relatives.

 Paris boasts beautiful cemeteries spread all around the city, which are quiet places perfect for a stroll.
 Some cemeteries (Saint Vincent in Montmartre), are more intimate while other cemeteries (Père Lachaise) are monumental and attract the tourists.

 If you can, try to visit one of the cemeteries of Paris in November right after La Toussaint.
 The cemeteries of Paris are gorgeous under the fall colors, and the flowers on the graves have been renewed.